mcb1/burn/README.md

 Once you have Docker installed, it is straightforward to start running Burn.
 The process is described as follows:

-1. Start a Docker terminal.
+1. Start a Docker Quickstart terminal.
 2. Change directories into your Burn repository.
 3. Start a FEniCS session with access to your working directory:
 `$ docker run -ti -v $(pwd):/home/fenics/shared quay.io/fenicsproject/stable`
 4. Change directories to wherever your input file is.
-5. Run Burn:  `$ ~/shared/burn.py input.py
+5. Run Burn:  `$ ~/shared/burn.py input.py`

 The output of the simulation will be stored locally in an automatically generated folder.
 Burn writes temperature and mass fraction